 Use of flowing water

-It’s nearly unnoticeable by Guests, unless they’re really looking for it, but water inside the parks is always on the move.
-It’s either at the bottom of the 50-foot waterfall at Splash Mountain in Frontierland where it is constantly moving, thanks to the splashing that erupts as the log flumes descend down the side of the mountain, or it’s located in an area where there are one or more fountains that keep the water churning.
-There are no areas of standing water in the parks, which make it nearly impossible for mosquitos to lay their eggs.
+It’s nearly unnoticeable by Guests unless they’re really looking for it, but water inside the parks is always on the move.
+It’s either at the bottom of the 50-foot waterfall at Splash Mountain in Frontierland (Magic Kingdom) where it is constantly moving, thanks to the splashing that erupts as the log flumes descend the side of the mountain, or it’s located in an area where there are one or more fountains that keep the water churning.
+There are no areas of standing water in the parks, which makes it nearly impossible for mosquitos to lay their eggs.

 The design of buildings in the parks